gjabel/personal-site/content/post/animated-sankey/index.md

 ## R Code

-Commented code to create the animated plots below are in a Gist [here](https://gist.github.com/guyabel/f7c844f18c4d11916a6ee000532d0e8e), which you can run in R using the following...
+Commented code to create the animated plots below are in a Gist [here](https://gist.github.com/guyabel/f7c844f18c4d11916a6ee000532d0e8e).
+You can run the script directly in R using the following...

 <pre class="r"><code>library(devtools)
 source_gist("https://gist.github.com/guyabel/f7c844f18c4d11916a6ee000532d0e8e")